aimable0/scriptings-/api_advanced/README.md

-This repository contains scripts for fetching and formatting data from a reddit api.
+This repository contains scripts for fetching and formatting data:
+api: Reddit api